What exactly is ‘neurodiversity’ and why do I need to know anything about it?

 Access to Work can sometimes provide funding for reasonable adjustments to be made.
 These can range from software to translate speech into text and vice versa, or coaching in coping strategies to help employees better manage their condition.

-Increase awareness of neuro-differences amongst your employees.
+Increase awareness of neurodiversity amongst your employees.
 Estimates suggest that as many as 1 in 10 people might have dyslexia.
 Awareness-raising sessions can help manage your sickness absence rates and improve line management skills, both of which can in turn, lead to increased productivity.

 A virtuous circle!